tizenorg/toolchains.nodejs/deps/npm/doc/misc/npm-config.md

 Save installed packages to a package.json file as devDependencies.

 When used with the `npm rm` command, it removes it from the devDependencies hash.

 Only works if there is already a package.json file present.

+### save-exact

+* Default: false
+* Type: Boolean

+Dependencies saved to package.json using `--save`, `--save-dev` or `--save-optional` will be configured with an exact version rather than using npm's default semver range operator.

 ### save-optional

 * Default: false
 * Type: Boolean

 Save installed packages to a package.json file as optionalDependencies.

 When used with the `npm rm` command, it removes it from the devDependencies hash.

 Only works if there is already a package.json file present.

+### save-prefix

+* Default: '^'
+* Type: String

+Configure how versions of packages installed to a package.json file via `--save` or `--save-dev` get prefixed.

+For example if a package has version `1.2.3`, by default it's version is set to `^1.2.3` which allows minor upgrades for that package, but after
+`npm config set save-prefix='~'` it would be set to `~1.2.3` which only allows patch upgrades.

 ### searchopts